ehmicky/wild-wild-path/README.md

 _Methods_: _Type_: `boolean`\
 _Default_: `false` with `list|iterate()`, `true` with `set()`

-When `false`, values not defined in the target are ignored.
+When `false`, properties not defined in the target are ignored.

+Please note that a property with a key and an `undefined` value is always considered defined, i.e. it is never ignored nor considered missing.

 ## sort